 Angkor Wat and the Temples of Cambodia

-I have seen plenty of photos of Angkor Wat but nothing prepares you for the actual WOW feeling you get when seeing this monument for real.
+I’ve seen plenty of photos of Angkor Wat but nothing prepares you for the actual WOW feeling you get, when seeing this monument for real.
 It is an architectural masterpiece and absolutely stunning!
+I am a big fan!

 Dress Code for Angkor Wat and the Temples of Cambodia

-As it is a sacred place the dress code is quite strict and I have to wear long pants/skirt and covered shoulders.
-Way too much fabric for the heat and so I was definitely sweating a lot!
+As it is a sacred place the dress code is quite strict.
+I have to wear long pants/skirt and covered shoulders at all times.
+It is unfortunately way too much fabric for the heat, and I was definitely sweating a lot!
 And my stylish side refuses to buy the ‘elephant print’ pants or tops that almost every tourist seems to be wearing here.
+Oh dear!

-Tip: Many recommend to see Angkor Wat at sunrise but I think the afternoon and sunset light is perfect to bring out the grandness of the Angkor Wat.
+Tip: Many recommend to see Angkor Wat at sunrise, but I think the afternoon and sunset light is perfect to bring out the grandness of the Angkor Wat in Siem Reap.

 Angkor Thom Temple

-While you are there make sure you enter through the main gate into Angkor Thom.
-It is a grand gate entry and you are welcomed by four smiling faces already.
-In addition there are the lined up soldier statues that lead the way to the gate.
+While you’re there, make sure you enter through the main gate into Angkor Thom.
+It is a grand gate entry and you’re welcomed by four smiling faces already.
+In addition, there are the lined up soldier statues that lead the way to the gate.
 What an entry!

 The Elephants